nebneuron/clique-top/ccg_computations/README.md

 family of graphs, then uses Cliquer and Perseus to compute the persistent homology of the family of graphs.

-There are two optional scripts, which can be run after BUILD FILTERED MATRICES AND COMPUTE BETTIS is complete:
+There several optional scripts, which can be run after BUILD FILTERED MATRICES AND COMPUTE BETTIS is complete:

  * COMPUTE GRAPH LAPLACIANS